 - Digit for saving money, without even thinking about it

-If you want to make sure you’re getting the best deal and not overspending, using these free money apps can help you build up your savings and get some pretty sweet freebies in no time.
+If you want to make sure you’re getting the best deal and not overspending, using these free money apps can help you build up your savings and get more freebies.

 Trying to save more money?

-- And here are the top money-saving things I wish I knew in college.
+- Money-saving things I wish I knew in college